Stay Connected: How OEMs Can Rise Above the 3G Sunset

 For OEMs, the chance to become automotive technology leaders starts with a proactive approach to addressing the customers affected by the impending 3G Sunset.
 Furthermore, OEMs that deploy a retrofit service will open up immediate opportunities for data monetization that will help pave the way for the future of their connected car business strategy.

 By providing these customers with adaptable services that improve safety, comfort, and offer peace-of-mind, OEMs can retain (and improve) customer loyalty.
 Additionally, they can preempt customers from seeking alternative solutions for themselves.
 For example, T-Mobile SyncUP DRIVE (powered by Mojio) carries a 4.8-star rating in the Apple App Store, works on almost any make or model, and costs just $10 a month.
-That’s an attractive proposition to a customer that’s just been informed that the connected car features will soon be shut down.
+That’s an attractive proposition to a customer who has just been informed that the connected car features will soon be shut down.

 Through strategic tech partnerships, OEMs can forge a more agile automotive industry that prioritizes customers while improving profitability.
 This win-win approach allows the customer-facing brand to focus on reaching, engaging, and converting the customer while empowering companies like Mojio to focus on what we do best.